A lot of people have asked me about my Wombot Exilis XL 3D printer experience since I ordered it almost a year ago.

 The fact all of the parts are sourced from Aliexpress-style merchants means everything is repairable and replaceable, and even though the design is not open source in the pure Prusa/Lulzbot sense, it is based on RepRap designs and Marlin software, so pretty straightforward.
 Besides, the community makes up for the lack of official enthusiasm in that regard.

 With my additions of Micro Swiss nozzle, Zebra plate, and 3M thermal adhesive pads, I don’t have any problem with a variety of filaments, and I do like the Mk8 style design.
 They are cheap enough to basically be disposable if something goes wrong.

 Am I happy with this printer?
 Now it is working, and taking into account more than 11 months of ownership, a qualified yes.

 Would I recommend it?
 On balance, no. Not because I think you will have the bad experience I did, either.
 As I said, other customers have had more pleasant experiences.
 My reasoning is there are better choices, you just need to take a look at the comparisons I made above.
-Buy the Original Prusa i3 Mk2, or the Wanhao Duplicator i3 instead.
+If you need a 200mm size bed then buy the Original Prusa i3 Mk2, or the Wanhao Duplicator i3, or if you want a larger bed, buy the 300mm Creality CR-10, instead.